MileHacker Logo

 Limited Attraction Access

-The bus system is not ideal for reaching remote viewpoints, specific hiking trailheads, or many of the island's natural wonders.
-These often need a car or joining a tour.
+The bus system is not ideal for reaching remote viewpoints, specific hiking trailheads, or many of the island''s natural marvels.
+These often need a vehicle or joining a tour.

 Combine Options

-For specific destinations, consider combining bus travel with a taxi for the "last mile" or joining an organized tour for convenience.
+For specific destinations, consider combining bus travel with a taxi for the "last mile" or joining a pre-arranged tour for convenience.

 Car Rental Note